 - This language amends the Servicemembers Civil Relief Act to include stop-movement orders as a reason to terminate a lease, to ensure that service members never suffer significant personal financial losses as a result of following orders due to military families being forced to pay for a second home that won’t be able to move into because of the stop-movement order.

-Mike has led a variety of letters that have been signed and supported by Federal or Local Elected Officials to address pressing concerns and issues related to the COVID-19 pandemic:
+Mike has led a variety of letters that have been signed and supported by federal or local elected officials to address pressing concerns and issues related to the COVID-19 pandemic:

 - On May 12th, Mike led a letter signed onto by the entire Orange County Congressional delegation, to Orange County Health Care Agency Director Clayton Chau requesting more information regarding the County’s low COVID-19 testing volume in comparison with other counties across California.
-The letter requests a briefing to better understand the factors contributing to the testing deficiencies so they may work together to address the disparity.
+The letter requested a briefing to better understand the factors contributing to the testing deficiencies so they may work together to address the disparity.

 - On May 7th, Mike led a letter that was signed by 37 of his colleagues, to House Appropriations leaders to support survivors of domestic violence, child abuse, elder abuse, and sexual assault by providing $50 million in funding for vital programs like Family Justice Centers.

-- On May 7th, Mike and a bipartisan group of nine local Mayors from cities across the 49th District wrote a letter calling for funding to support and stabilize smaller counties and cities to help make up for lost tax revenue and ensure that our local law enforcement, firefighters, teachers, county employees, and countless other essential workers receive the pay they deserve.
+- On May 7th, Mike and a bipartisan group of nine local Mayors from cities across the 49th District released a statement calling for funding to support and stabilize smaller counties and cities to help make up for lost tax revenue and ensure that our local law enforcement, firefighters, teachers, county employees, and countless other essential workers receive the pay they deserve.
 The letter was signed by Carlsbad Mayor Matt Hall, Dana Point Mayor Richard Viczorek, Del Mar Mayor Ellie Haviland, Encinitas Mayor Catherine S. Blakespear, Oceanside Mayor Peter Weiss, San Clemente Mayor Pro Tem Laura Ferguson, San Juan Capistrano Mayor Troy Bourne, Solana Beach Mayor Jewel Edson, and Vista Mayor Judy Ritter.

 - On April 28th, in order to expedite the ability of communities to safely re-open in accordance with the guidance of public health experts, along with 15 of his colleagues in the House, Mike led a letter to the Health and Human Services Secretary Alex Azar and Vice President Mike Pence requesting a detailed COVID-19 National Testing Strategy.